The Ultimate Student Moving Guide: Shipping Your Belongings Across Europe

 When booking, be precise about the number of boxes, their dimensions, and their total weight.
 Carriers price based on actual or volumetric weight (whichever is higher), so it pays to measure rather than estimate.

-Confirm the collection and delivery windows with your carrier.
+Confirm the collection and delivery windows before you book.
 Student halls and apartment buildings often have restricted delivery hours or require a porter to be present.
-Pass this information to your carrier at the time of booking to avoid failed deliveries.
+Tell us about any restrictions when you request your quote, and we pass them to the carrier at the time of booking to avoid failed deliveries.

 On Arrival

 When your boxes arrive, check them before signing the delivery note.
 If any boxes look damaged on the outside, note this on the delivery document and take photos before opening them.
-Report any damage to your carrier promptly — most insurance policies require notification within 24–48 hours of delivery.
+Report any damage straight away: carriers typically require notification within 24 to 48 hours of delivery for a claim to be considered, and we can help you get it to the right contact.

 Unpack systematically: essentials first, then study materials, then everything else.
 Break down boxes and store them flat in case you need to repack at the end of the year.
 Many students find it useful to keep two or three boxes for inter-semester moves or end-of-year shipping home.